MaxCieplinski/Calculator/README.md

 ## Getting or updating the code
 To get the code :
-- Clone the repository with `git clone --recursive https://github.com/MaxCieplinski/Calculator.git`
+- Clone the repository with `git clone https://github.com/MaxCieplinski/Calculator.git`
 - Download the latest release it with the green button `Download`

 In order to update existing code use :